PjrCodes/CodeStyliser/README.md

 Copyright (C) Pranjal Rastogi 2020

 This utility has no warranty.
+license: BSD-2 Clause
-Please see LICENSE for warranty, sharing and other details.
+Please see LICENSE for more information